 When I first told people I’d travel to Jordan, the first question they asked: is it safe to travel to Jordan?
 Rolling my eyes I usually answered that Jordan is the Switzerland of the Middle East and it is safe to travel to Jordan.
 What I didn’t expect was that the border with Israel and the Palestine territories was such a hot issue.

-On a day trip by car from Amman to the north that I booked at Jordan Tower Hotel Amman, our guide drove us past the border along the River Jordan.
+On a day trip by car from Amman to the north that I booked at Jordan Tower Hotel Amman, our guide drove us past the border along with the River Jordan.
 He took us to see the Golan Heights and showed us where the border runs.
-I never expected it to be a gated fence with barb-wire, armed guards on patrol and checkpoints every few kilometers.
+I never expected it to be a gated fence with barb wire, armed guards on patrol, and checkpoints every few kilometers.
 Growing up in the European Union where borders are more an imaginary line in people’s minds, I was surprised to see the Jordan-Israel border.
 I guess I was very naive to think the conflict was no issue in Jordan.

 TIP: Only use the official border between Israel and Jordan.
 Don’t try to cross anywhere else or come too near to the border.
 It is not worth it.

 #2.
 More women in vails than in Iran

 I stayed in Amman for 4 days and walked the streets a number of times.
 What surprised me was to see so many women in vails.
 Last year, I traveled for 2 weeks in Iran and didn’t see any women with more than a headscarf.
 In Amman, I saw a few women dressed head to toe, included with covered faces, in a burka.

 #3.
 I liked Jerash and Wadi Rum better than Petra